ccpu/playwright-docker-server/README.md

 ## Debugging

-For attaching the debugger to docker use following command:
+For attaching the debugger use following docker-compose:

 ```
 services: